godotengine/godot-docs/tutorials/scripting/gdscript/gdscript_advanced.rst

     d.erase("name") # Removal.

 In most cases, two-dimensional arrays can often be implemented more easily with dictionaries.
-Here's a simple battleship game example:
+Here's a battleship game example:

 ::